alan9202/Make_noise_with_ATtiny/README.md

 "Make noise with ATtiny"

-Basically, we're using the Harsh Noise Generator, an open hardware project developed by Kinetik Laboratories, as a platform for little audio generators.
+Basically, we're using the Harsh Noise Generator, an open hardware project developed by Kinetik Laboratories, as a platform for minimal audio generators.

 http://kinetiklaboratories.blogspot.it/p/harsh-noise-generator.html